 Custodial credit risk for investment is the risk that, in the event of the failure of the counterparty, the Library will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The Library's policy is for all investments to be insured, registered, or held by the Library's agent in the Library's name.
-As of June 30, 2022, the entire balance of investments are insured, registered, or held by the Library's agent in the Library's name and are not exposed to custodial credit risk.
+As of June 30, 2022, the entire balance of investments are insured, registered, or held by the Library's agent in the Library's name.